ajsnow/Shear/README.md

 ### Basics

-An TensorProtocol is defined by its elements and shape.
+A Tensor is defined by its elements and shape.
 The shape is an [Int] where each Int is the count in that dimension.
 The highest dimension is first, the rows are second to last, and the columns are last.
-(DenseTensors are stored in row-major order.)
+(Dense tensors are stored in row-major order.)
 Elements are accessed via their Cartesian (`a[0, 6, 4]`) or linear (`a[linear: 34]`) indices.
-Tensors can also be sliced into TensorSlices (`a[7, 2..>5, [3, 5, 2]]`) which are shallow views into an underlying TensorProtocol.
-Like Swift.TensorSlices, any modification of the elements of an TensorSlice are not reflected in the TensorProtocol they are sliced from (unlike Swift.TensorSlices, the coordinates of an TensorSlice always start from all zero indices).
+Tensors can also be sliced into other tensors (`a[7, 2..>5, [3, 5, 2]]`) which are shallow views into an underlying tensor.

-### For a given array
+### For a given tensor

-In addition to subscript indexing, an Tensor's elements can be accessed via the `.allElements` CollectionType view:
+In addition to subscript indexing, a tensor's elements can be accessed via the `.allElements` CollectionType view:

 ```
 for (linearIndex, x) in xs.allElements.enumerate() {